department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-plan.md

 1. *ONLY participants on desktop and NOT using a screen reader:* **Show the poster** on the moderator's computer with mouse control given to the participant.
 Participants will be able to view the poster and scroll it.
 2. *ALL participants:* **Show the static landing page** on Staging by giving participants a URL to open in their browser.
 Participants will be able to view the page and interact with the content, opening and closing accordions.

-*[ACTION ITEM: Get the static landing page onto Staging with all accordions/links interactive and real-looking phone numbers]*
+*[ACTION ITEM: Get the static landing page onto Staging that works on desktop & mobile with all accordions/links interactive and real-looking phone numbers]*

 *[ACTION ITEM: Get the most recent version of the poster from Martha]*